-The success of any Business Intelligence (BI) Program aiming to leverage vast amounts of data depends, amongst other considerations, on the quality and source of the data, and how you go about turning that data into reliable information for your business.
+The success of any Business Intelligence Program aiming to leverage vast amounts of data depends, amongst other considerations, on the quality and source of the data, and how you go about turning that data into reliable information for your business.

 Help people understand the data.
 We often think that everyone sees data sets the same way – data often means different things to different people.
 We’ve seen time and time again that establishing a common understanding of the data (a data dictionary) early in the process removes a lot of error, confusion and rework later in the program.

 A data dictionary will contain agreed-upon information about the data: what it is, what it means, relationships to other data sets, origin of the data, who owns it, how the data is used across the business, data formats etc. However, arriving at this kind of agreement will likely involve much discussion and debate amongst stakeholders, some looking at the data from a business value perspective and others from a more technical background.
-It may be daunting, yet it is such a worthwhile step as it will reduce confusion and give everyone a touchstone to come back to time and again during the BI Program.
+It may be daunting, yet it is such a worthwhile step as it will reduce confusion and give everyone a touchstone to come back to time and again during the Business Intelligence Program.
 It can give the team less room for error, a sharper focus and avoid the need for rework later in the program.

 Cleanse your data: Organisations often think that data sources are reliable and clean.
 Yet, a closer look often shows that the source data needs a lot of work to clean it up before it can be relied upon.
-Understanding data at a granular level early will save a lot of time and money, as will setting up formal data governance at the start of a BI Program.
+Understanding data at a granular level early will save a lot of time and money, as will setting up formal data governance at the start of a Business Intelligence Program.